 - Age- the risk factors of high blood pressure increase as a person becomes older because the blood vessels become less flexible.

-- Family history- persons having a family history of hypertension are very prone for hypertension.
+- Family history- persons having a family history of hypertension are very prone to hypertension.

 - Obesity and being overweight- obese persons are more likely to develop high blood pressure.

-- Sex- more common in adult male more than female.
+- Sex- Hypertension is more common in adult male more than in females.

-- Physical inactivity-lack of exercise and having a sedentary lifestyle raises the risk of hypertension.
+- Physical inactivity-lack of exercise and having a sedentary lifestyle raise the risk of hypertension.

 - Alcohol intake- excessive intake of alcohol can also raise the risk of hypertension.

-- Using tobacco- smoking,chewing tobacco or in any form of tobacco.
+- Using tobacco- smoking, chewing tobacco, or any form of tobacco.

-- Poor diet-diet in which amount of fats and salts are leads to high risk of hypertension.
+- Poor diet- a diet in which amount of fats and salts are leads to a high risk of hypertension.

-- High cholesterol- a diet contain lots of unhealthy fat can cause cholesterol to build up in the arteries.
+- High cholesterol- a diet containing lots of unhealthy fat can cause cholesterol to build up in the arteries.

-- Mental stress- stress have a severe impact on blood pressure,especially in chronic case.it can occur as a result of both socioeconomic and psychosocial factors.
+- Mental stress- stress has a severe impact on blood pressure, especially in chronic cases.
+It can occur as a result of both socioeconomic and psychosocial factors.